Frequently asked gorilla questions

 Gorilla permits bookings

-Ssemambo Alex Tours & Travel do bookings for gorilla trekking permits, chimp permits and golden monkey permits in Uganda and Rwanda.
+Ssemambo Tours & Travel do bookings for gorilla trekking permits, chimp permits and golden monkey permits in Uganda and Rwanda.
 Contact us and we will check for your permit availability and advise you accordingly.
 We recommend that you book your gorilla permits at least 6 months in advance to avoid disappointments.